One of my favourite ways to experience a destination is to take a course with a local teacher.

 I personally like and recommend:

 Please note that I have no connections with these schools and only recommend them on the basis of my personal experience.

-In Rome, ‘Cooking classes in Rome‘, with classes in beautiful Trastevere
+In Rome, ‘Cooking classes in Rome‘, offering cooking classes in beautiful the beautiful Trastevere area

 in Umbria, Let’s cook in Umbria, a lovely agriturismo near Perugia: you can read our full review here